Russo-Turkish War (1877–1878)

 The Russo-Turkish War (Note: 93 Harbi, named for the year 1293 in the Islamic calendar; Русско-турецкая война) (1877–1878) was a conflict between the Ottoman Empire and a coalition led by the Russian Empire which included Romania, Serbia, and Montenegro.
 Precipitating factors included the Russian goals of recovering territorial losses endured during the Crimean War of 1853–1856, re-establishing itself in the Black Sea and supporting the political movement attempting to free Balkan nations from the Ottoman Empire.
-In Romania the war is called the Russo-Romanian-Turkish War (1877–1878) or the Romanian War of Independence (1877–1878).

 The Russian-led coalition won the war, pushing the Ottomans back all the way to the gates of Constantinople, leading to the intervention of the Western European great powers.
 As a result, Russia succeeded in claiming provinces in the Caucasus, namely Kars and Batum, and also annexed the Budjak region.
 The principalities of Romania, Serbia, and Montenegro, each of which had had de facto sovereignty for some years, formally proclaimed independence from the Ottoman Empire.
 After almost five centuries of Ottoman domination (1396–1878), Bulgaria emerged as an autonomous state with support and military intervention from Russia.
+Moreover, Greece annexed parts of Thessaly and Arta.

 Background

 Treatment of Christians in the Ottoman Empire

 Article 9 of the 1856 Paris Peace Treaty, concluded at the end of the Crimean War, obliged the Ottoman Empire to grant Christians equal rights with Muslims.
-Before the treaty was signed, the Ottoman government issued an edict, the Edict of Gülhane, which proclaimed the principle of the equality of Muslims and non-Muslims, and produced some specific reforms to this end.
+Before the treaty was signed, the Ottoman government issued an edict, the Reform Edict of 1856, which proclaimed the principle of the equality of Muslims and non-Muslims, and produced some specific reforms to this end.
 For example, the jizya tax was abolished and non-Muslims were allowed to join the army.

 Crisis in Lebanon, 1860

 In 1858, stirred by their clergy, the Maronite peasants of northern Lebanon revolted against their predominantly Druze feudal overlords and established a peasant republic.
-In southern Beirut vilayet, where both Maronite and Druze peasants worked under Druze overlords, Druze peasants sided with their co-religious and against the Maronites, transforming the conflict into a civil war.
-Although both sides suffered, about 10,000 Maronites were massacred at the hands of the Druze.
+In southern Beirut vilayet, where both Maronite and Druze peasants worked under Druze overlords, Druze peasants sided with their co-religionists and against the Maronites, transforming the conflict into a civil war.
+Although both sides suffered casualties, about 10,000 Maronites were massacred at the hands of the Druze.

 Fearing European intervention, the Ottoman foreign minister Mehmed Fuad Pasha was dispatched to Syria and immediately set about trying to resolve the conflict as swiftly as possible.
 Mehmed sought out and executed the agitators on all sides, including the governor and other officials.
 Order was soon restored, and preparations made to give Lebanon new autonomy.
 These efforts were ultimately not enough to prevent European intervention, however, with France deploying a fleet in September 1860.
 Fearing that a unilateral intervention would increase French influence in the region at their expense, the British joined the French expedition.
 Faced with further European pressure, the Sultan agreed to appoint a Christian governor in Lebanon, whose candidacy was to be submitted by the Sultan and approved by the European powers.